misoy/ror-test-app/README.md

 # Alpha Blog

 This is a Blog Web App.
-This is developed on Ruby 3.0.0.
+This is developed on Rails 6.1.3.
 Features and functionality:
 * Authors can sign in and register.
 * Authors can write article and associate it with a category (one or many).